 There are three versions of the treble bleed circuit.

-The first is just the capacitor across Tabs 1 and 2 of the volume control (Fig1).
+The first version is just the capacitor across Tabs 1 and 2 of the volume control (Fig1).
 The first version is used in some PRS guitars but it is generally considered to be too extreme and can result in a very bright tone when the volume control is turned down.
-If you use this mod start with a VERY small capacitor.
+If you use this mod, start with a VERY small capacitor.
 PRSs use a 180 pF.

-The second starts out the same, but adds a resistor between Tabs 1 and 2 of the volume control (Fig 2).
+The second version starts out the same, but adds a resistor between Tabs 1 and 2 of the volume control (Fig 2).
 The second version is the most common and the “TV Jones Values” of a 1 nF (.0001) capacitor paired with a 150kΩ resistor is considered by many to be the best place to start your tone search.

-The third version has a Resistor from Tab 1 of the volume control to the capacitor and then the capacitor goes to Tab 2 of the volume control.
-(Fig 3).
+The third version has a Resistor from Tab 1 of the volume control to the capacitor and then the capacitor goes to Tab 2 of the volume control (Fig 3).
 The third way wires the resistor in series.
 This method allows more midrange to pass through the circuit as well as the high end and is more subtle.
 Many people also prefer the taper that results from this mod.

 So that’s all there is to the treble bleed circuit mod, except for one more thing: the length of your cable will affect the circuit.
-Any length over about 30ft. will require higher capacitor values, so you’ll want to consider this when choosing the values that you use.
+Any length over about 30 ft. will require higher capacitor values, so you’ll want to consider this when choosing the values that you use.